 The decision to pursue graduate studies is one of the most important choices you will make in your career path.
 You are mapping the course of your future.
-With your undergraduate degree, you could have entered the workforce as a scientist, but by continuing your education you are increasing your future professional opportunities.
-By choosing graduate studies you have decided that you want to be a leader in the arena of life science research, teaching, and extension.
+With your undergraduate degree, you could have entered the workforce as a scientist, but by continuing your education you are enhancing your future professional opportunities.
+By choosing graduate studies you have decided that you want to be a leader in the arena of life science research, teaching, and/or extension.

-We are pleased that you have chosen our department to pursue your goals.
-We feel that plant pathology and microbiology offer exciting opportunities that are likely to continue to increase in the future.
-The national and global food supply and the quality of our food will remain issues of wide concern in the future, as they have been in the past.
-The potential for the beneficial use of microbes for generating or improving bio-based products and to assist in solving environmental problems is just beginning to be realized.
+We are pleased to have you join our department to pursue your goals.
+We feel that plant pathology and microbiology offers exciting opportunities that are likely to continue to increase in the future.
+The national and global food supply and the quality and safety of our food will become increasingly important in the future.
+The potential to reduce the effects of plant pathogens, increase the beneficial uses of microorganisms for generating or improving bio-based products and the use of microorganisms to solve environmental problems is just beginning to be realized.
 You have chosen a career that will offer you an exciting variety of opportunities.

-As a faculty, we are committed to providing you with the best training possible.
+Rest assured our faculty, are committed to providing you with the best training possible.
 Graduate study will be different from your experiences as an undergraduate.
 Our goal is not so much to provide you with masses of information, but to help you learn how to learn.
-The "facts" of science change continually, so you are starting a process that will continue throughout your life.
-Our success will be measured by how well you develop the discipline, the self-confidence, and the ethical standards that will be primarily responsible for your future success.
+The "facts" of science change continually, so you are starting a process that will continue throughout your lifetime as a scientist.
+Our success will be measured by how well you develop the discipline, the self-confidence, and the ethical standards necessary for your future success.
 Much of what we teach will be by apprenticeship methods.
 There is considerable "art" in scientific research, teaching and extension.
-The best way to teach this is by the laboratory rotations, laboratory classes, seminar courses, field trips, and the research experiences that will be provided to you when you join a laboratory.
+The best way to teach this is by the laboratory rotations, laboratory classes, seminar courses, field trips, and the research experiences you have when you join a laboratory.
 Therefore, our best advice to you is to start to wean yourselves from textbooks and other crutches of undergraduate education.
-More of your learning will now be from the primary literature and from your personal contacts with professors, technical staff, and fellow students.
+Now more of your learning should be from the primary literature and from your personal contacts with professors, technical staff, and fellow students.
 Our primary purpose as University faculty is to share our knowledge and skills with students.
 We feel it is best to do this by including you in our current research, teaching, and extension activities.